rajatk9962/maldetection/README.md

 1.(Line 19) create a blank folder to store the downloaded images and set its path in 'folderpath'

-2.(Line 34) set executable path for Tessearct-OCR
+2.(Line 34) set executable path for Tesseract-OCR

 3.(Line 52,147) set executable path for web driver